zakaria6464/nidde-demo/NIDDE_AG-12_PRODUCTION_ARCHITECTURE_V1.0.1.md

 until the complete canonical architecture sequence and final readiness conditions are satisfied.

-Production infrastructure must not be provisioned solely because AG-12 has been written.
+No production infrastructure should be created solely because AG-12 has been written.

-52. Control Statement
+44. Control Statement

 AG-12 establishes the production architecture boundary for NIDDE.

-Production infrastructure operates the approved NIDDE system and provides the runtime, security, persistence, networking, observability, backup, recovery, resilience, and operational controls required for production.

-Production infrastructure does not become the authority for domain ownership, authentication decisions, authorization rules, lifecycle state, payment success, KYC approval, service completion, or other protected business decisions.
+Production infrastructure exists to securely operate the approved NIDDE architecture.

+It does not become the authority for:

+identity authorization ownership lifecycle payment state KYC approval financial settlement release authorization

-AG-12 must remain compatible with AG-02 through AG-11 and must hand off cleanly to AG-13.
+AG-12 must remain compatible with AG-03 through AG-11 and must provide the production boundary required by AG-13.

-No production configuration or infrastructure behavior may silently redefine an approved architecture contract.
+No production infrastructure or operational mechanism may silently redefine an approved NIDDE architecture contract.

 AG-12 STATUS: READY FOR VERIFICATION